 Directions

-- Sear the Meat: Start by heating the vegetable oil in a large skillet over medium-high heat.
-Add the beef cubes and cook until browned on all sides.
+- Sear the Meat: Heat oil in a big skillet over medium-high heat.
+Add beef cubes and cook until theyre browned on most sides.

-- Add Tomatoes and Liquids: Stir in the chopped tomatoes, beef stock, and beer (or water).
-Mix well to combine all ingredients.
+- Add Tomatoes and Liquids: Stir in chopped tomatoes, beef stock and water or beer.
+Mix it all well.

-- Seasoning: Sprinkle in the cumin, oregano, salt, and pepper.
-Stir to ensure the seasonings are evenly distributed throughout the mixture.
+- Seasoning: Sprinkle in cumin, oregano, salt and pepper.
+Stir so the spices coat everything.

-- Simmer: Bring the stew to a boil, then reduce the heat to low.
-Cover and let it simmer for at least an hour, or until the beef is tender.
+- Simmer: Bring it up to a boil then reduce heat low.
+Cover and let it simmer for at least 1 hour, or until the meat is nice and tender.

-- Serve: Serve the Carne Guisada hot, garnished with fresh cilantro and lime if you like.
-It pairs wonderfully with rice, tortillas, or as part of a larger meal.
+- Serve: Spoon the Carne Guisada onto plates, top with fresh cilantro and a squeeze of lime if you like.
+It goes great with rice, tortillas or beans.

 Cooking Advice

-- Pairing with Sides: Complement your dish with traditional sides such as white rice, black beans, or warm tortillas for a complete meal.
+- Pairing with Sides: Serve with rice, beans or warm tortillas to make a full meal.

 Variations of Carne Guisada

-- Mexican Carne Guisada: Known for its robust flavors, this style often features spices such as chili powder and is frequently served with rice and beans.
+- Mexican Carne Guisada: Known for bold spices like chili powder and sometimes served with rice and beans.

-- Puerto Rican Carne Guisada: This version is characterized by the use of adobo seasoning and may include ingredients like olives or capers for an added depth of flavor.
+- Puerto Rican Carne Guisada: Uses adobo seasoning and might include olives or capers for a special taste.

 Pairing Suggestions

-- Side Dishes: Serve with fluffy white rice, black beans, or warm corn tortillas for a delicious and traditional accompaniment.
+- Side Dishes: White rice, black beans or corn tortillas work perfectly.

 Common Mistakes in Making Carne Guisada